emilsbee/createReactComponent/README.md

 ### To run

-Before running the tool, you must add this script to your project package.json `"create:component": "cd create-component && yarn create:component"`
+Before running the tool, you must add this script to your project package.json `"create:component": "cd createReactComponent && yarn create:component"`

 Then to create a component with a name of your choosing run `yarn create:component YOUR_NAME`